ganrad/aks-aspnet-sqldb-rest/extensions/istio-service-mesh/README.md

 Readers are advised to go thru the following on-line resources before proceeding with the hands-on sections.
 - [Istio Service Mesh](https://istio.io/docs/concepts/what-is-istio/)

-## A. Deploy an Nginx Ingress Controller on the AKS Cluster
+## A. Deploy an Istio Service Mesh on AKS

 Congrats!
 In this extension, you examined many of the advanced features supported by Istio Service Mesh and how they can help you build scalable, fault tolerant cloud-native applications.
 Now that you have fully explored the power of Kubernetes cloud-native platform on Azure (AKS) and associated open source ecosystem of frameworks and runtimes, go build and deploy business applications on Azure Cloud!